Betts homers, Dodgers beat Astros 8-1; LA fans still sore

+LOS ANGELES (AP) — The Dodgers gave the Astros a lot of different looks.
+They used eight pitchers in all, with the bullpen redeeming itself a night after a tough finish.

-LOS ANGELES (AP) — Mookie Betts’ two-run homer highlighted a four-run fifth inning, Chris Taylor added a three-run shot, and the Dodgers defeated Houston 8-1 on Sunday night with angry Los Angeles fans letting the Astros have it again.
+Mookie Betts’ two-run homer highlighted a four-run fifth inning, Chris Taylor added a three-run shot, and the Dodgers defeated Houston 8-1 on Sunday night with angry Los Angeles fans letting the Astros have it again.

 The Dodgers took three of four in this shortened season from the team that beat them in the 2017 World Series, after which the Astros’ cheating scandal was revealed.
 Even with fans banned because of the coronavrius pandemic, they made their feelings known.